Can I be straight up with you?

 Advanced Websites: $6,000 – $35,000

-Advanced websites are ideal for medium-sized businesses, established businesses, corporate entities, NGOs, educational bodies, government parastatals, among others.
+Advanced websites are ideal for medium-sized businesses, established businesses, corporate entities, NGOs, educational bodies, and government parastatals, among others.

 The size of advanced websites is the key when we’re discussing pricing because these websites can have anywhere between 20 – 100 dynamic pages.
 Since these companies are established already, it means that people will naturally search for their websites in Google, type the URL directly into the browser, and follow the brand.